In this two-minute round-up, we share some of the good news and positive things happening during life under lockdown across East Angliaand the UK.

-Welcome to the fifth Feelgood Friday update from us at Chilterns.
+Welcome to the fourth Feelgood Friday update from us at Chilterns.

-And here are four fantastic pieces of news we've picked out from plenty of others which made us smile this week.
+And here are four pieces of news which made us smile this week.

-It's incredible to see the generosity, compassion, kindness, and care people are showing across East Anglia, the UK and in our home towns of Thetford, Brandon & Mildenhall.
+It's incredible to see the generosity, compassion, ingenuity, kindness and care that people are showing across the UK and in our home towns of Thetford, Brandon & Mildenhall.

 From all at Chilterns if there is anything, we can do to support members of our community, please get in touch.